-In January 2016 the UCA Leadership Team approved a proposal to continue to commit to paying the Living Wage as a minimum, to all UCA staff in established and fixed term posts.
-This commitment was made following the 5.1% increase in the Living Wage in November 2015.
+In 2018 the UCA Leadership Team approved a proposal to continue to commit to paying the Living Wage as a minimum, to all UCA staff in established and fixed term posts.

 The UCA Sustainable Procurement Policy aims to ensure that all the University procurement activity is undertaken in an economically, environmentally and socially responsible manner and that all factors are taken into account as appropriate throughout the procurement process.
 This includes ensuring that, where relevant and practical, opportunities to realise the University’s environmental and social objectives as set out below are captured through procurement activities: